Best document scanner: Wireless, handheld, and portable scanning for your home office

 Features to consider when shopping for a document scanner

-Before you click “add to cart” on any document scanner, you’ll want to consider your specific needs and goals for the device.
-From portable scanners to one that can handle large documents, we’re here to help you find the best document scanner.
+Before you click “add to cart” on any scanner, you’ll want to consider your specific needs and goals for the device.
+From portable scanners to one that can handle large documents, we’re here to help you find the best option for you.
 For those looking for a scanner to use at home—for both work and personal—we’ve got you covered, too.

 Do you want a scanner that can handle important documents and full-color photos?